Frequently Asked Questions

-Local 257 has a large rehearsal space-Cooper Hall- which is available free to our members on a first come-first served basis.
-It is available until 11 p.m.
-Monday through Sunday and can accomodate everything from a big band to classical ensembles, country and rock bands and more.
-We have our quarterly meetings in the hall, and it has been used for weddings, memorial services and many other functions.
-We open our doors for an AA meeting every Thursday at 5:30 p.m. as a service to the community.
+Local 257 has a large rehearsal spac — Cooper Hall — which is available free to our members on a first come-first served basis.
+The space has full backline and is available until 11 p.m.
+Monday through Sunday.
+Cooper Hall can accomodate everything from a big band to classical ensembles, country and rock bands and more.
+We have our quarterly meetings in the hall, and members may book it for weddings, memorial services and many other functions.
+Nonmembers can inquire about booking availability and fees by calling 615-244-9514 and asking for Laura Birdwell.&We open our doors for an AA meeting every Thursday at 5:30 p.m. as a service to the community.

 Local 257 has a variety of recording scales, and a quick look at our Recording pages should give you a good idea of which scale is right for the project you are recording.
 We have a yellow Time Card form, (hence the term "on the card") that has spaces for the type of session, employer information, place, time and duration of the session, song titles, and the names of all musicians, including the leader.
 This time card is the basis for the executed contract that will protect the players as well as the employer, and ensure proper scale and AFM pension payments are made.